-Apart from the cash held for the operation of the Academy, Everyone Matters Schools Trust currently has no realisable investments.
 With respect to its cash holdings the Trust has adopted a low risk strategy.
 Future plans for investments are to include suitable sweeping and switching procedures with the Academy's bank to ensure that adequate funds are always available in the current account.
-As the economy is becoming stronger, along with the development of the Multi Academy Trust, investment opportunities are likely to be explored in this financial year.